-You can now safely start PacketFence on nodes A and B using:
+You can now safely start PacketFence on nodes A and B using the instructions provided in Restart all PacketFence services section.

+12.3.9.
 Restart node C

-Now, you should restart PacketFence on node C so it becomes aware of its peers again.
+Now, you should restart PacketFence on node C using the instructions provided in Restart all PacketFence services section.
+So it becomes aware of its peers again.